ansible/molecule/doc/source/development.rst

 * Comment/close any relevant `Issues`_.
 * Announce the release in `#ansible-molecule`.
-* Announce on Google Groups: ansible-announce, molecule-users
+* Announce on Google Groups: ansible-announce, molecule-users.

 Roadmap
 =======